India set to cut Monsanto's GM cotton seed royalties by 20 percent: sources

-NEW DELHI (Reuters) - India is likely to cut royalties paid to Monsanto Co (MON.N) by domestic companies for its genetically modified (GM) cotton seeds again, by 20 percent, industry and government sources said.
+NEW DELHI (Reuters) - India is likely to impose another cut to Monsanto (MON.N) royalties paid by domestic companies for its genetically modified (GM) cotton seeds, industry and government sources said.

-The move risks another row with the U.S. company, the world’s biggest seed maker, which threatened to leave India in 2016 when the government cut its royalties by more than 70 percent.
+The latest reduction risks another row with the U.S. company, the world’s biggest seed maker, which threatened to leave India in 2016 when the government cut its royalties by more than 70 percent.

-This time, the government plans to reduce royalties by 20.4 percent to compensate Indian seed makers as the government also plans to cut prices of GM cotton seeds to help farmers whose fields have been ravaged by pest attacks, the sources said.
+This time the government plans to reduce royalties by 20.4 percent to compensate Indian seed makers and also plans to cut prices of GM cotton seeds to help farmers whose fields have been ravaged by pest attacks, the sources said.

-The government will finalize its decision soon, the sources said but gave no precise timeframe.
+The government will finalize its decision soon, the sources said without giving precise timescale.

 A Monsanto spokesman said he wasn’t aware of any such government order.

-It is expected to lower the prices of GM cotton seeds by 7.5 percent to 740 Indian rupee ($11) for a packet of 450 grams, according to the industry and government sources who did not wish to be identified.
+The government is expected to lower the prices of GM cotton seeds by 7.5 percent to 740 Indian rupee ($11) for a packet of 450 grams, according to the industry and government sources, who asked not to be identified.

 Farmers buy GM cotton seeds from Indian seedmakers who pay to use Monsanto’s proprietary technology to produce them.